 The lunchroom provides items from various caterers, as well as vending services, which may be purchased for lunch.
-Students who order lunch on-line or during 1st period are responsible for paying for their orders.
+Students who order lunch online (before 7:30 am) or during 1st period are responsible for paying for their orders.
 Students may also bring their lunch from home.
-Parents can also pay online through RenWeb.
+Parents can also pay online through FACTS.
 Students are expected to eat in the lunchroom or designated eating area and not carry food out of the building.
 The student is responsible for leaving the eating area clean for others.
-Students are not permitted to order lunch from outside restaurants.
+Students are not permitted to order lunch from outside restaurants or food delivery services.
 Students will not be permitted to go off campus for lunch.
+Any lunch brought for a student after the start of the day must be dropped off in the office, not given directly to the student.